Phonon limit to simultaneous near-unity efficiency and indistinguishability in semiconductor single photon sources: Discussion

-{\bf Discussion ---} Our results allow for a critical appraisal of the most commonly used QD single photon source architectures.
-For a QD in a perfect lossless waveguide, although efficiencies may well approach $1$, even in the absence of pure-dephasing ($\gamma=0$), the broadband nature of Purcell enhancement means that the unavoidable phonon sideband in the emission spectrum limits photon indistinguishability to approximately $83\%$ at $T=4~\mathrm{K}$.
-A spectral filter can improve this value, but the efficiency will then necessarily decrease, giving $\mathcal{I}\approx 99\%$ and $\eta=83\%$ for a filter width of $\kappa_f=100~\mu\mathrm{eV}$.
+Our results allow for a critical appraisal of the most commonly used single photon source architectures.
+For a QD in a perfect lossless waveguide, although efficiencies may well approach $1$, even in the absence of pure-dephasing ($\gamma=0$), the broadband nature of Purcell enhancement means that the unavoidable phonon sideband in the emission spectrum limits photon indistinguishability to approximately $B^4=83\%$ at $T=4~\mathrm{K}$.
+A filter can improve this value, but the efficiency will then necessarily decrease, giving $\mathcal{I}\approx 99\%$ and $\eta=83\%$ for a filter width of $\hbar\kappa_f=100~\mu\mathrm{eV}$.

-For a QD coupled to a cavity, we can identify an optimal regime where $4g<\kappa_c \ll \xi$, such that the cavity removes the phonon sideband, but is not so narrow as to enter the strong coupling regime.
-Clearly small values of the QD--cavity coupling strength $g$ most easily satisfy this criterion, though this comes at the expense of a reduced efficiency as the cavity Purcell factor weakens.
+For a QD coupled to a cavity, we can identify an optimal regime where $4g<\kappa_c \ll \xi$, such that the cavity removes the sideband, but is not so narrow as to enter the strong coupling regime.
+Clearly a small QD--cavity coupling strength $g$ most easily satisfies this criterion, though this comes at the expense of a reduced efficiency as the cavity Purcell effect weakens.
 These competing requirements mean a cavity-based source cannot simultaneously reach near-unity efficiency and indistinguishability by simply increasing the cavity Q-factor or QD--cavity coupling strength.
-Nevertheless, readily achievable experimental parameters of $g=30~\mu\mathrm{eV}$ and $\kappa_c = 120~\mu\mathrm{eV}$ give $\mathcal{I}=99\%$ and $\eta = 96\%$ at $T=4~\mathrm{K}$.
+Nevertheless, readily achievable experimental values of $\hbar g=30~\mu\mathrm{eV}$ and $\hbar\kappa_c = 120~\mu\mathrm{eV}$ give $\mathcal{I}=99\%$ and $\eta = 96\%$ at $T=4~\mathrm{K}$.